 What are split cilantro seeds?

-Anyway, coriander seeds are actually part of a pod.
-The pod usually contains two, but sometimes 3 seeds.
+Anyway, coriander seeds are part of a pod.
+The pod usually contains two, but sometimes three, seeds.

 When the coriander pods are processed, they often break apart.
-So spilt seed is actually a by-product of harvesting or packaging of whole coriander seed pods.
+So spilt seed is a by-product of harvesting or packaging whole coriander seed pods.

-Below is an image of what we call split cilantro seed (on the left) and whole cilantro seed (on the right).
+Below is an image of split cilantro seed (on the left) and whole cilantro seed (on the right).

 Listen to the Related Podcast!